 Under current law, private insurance exemptions are permanent and cannot be canceled.
-The WA Cares oversight body, the LTSS Trust Commission, recommended to the legislature in its January 1, 2023, report that everyone who has a lifetime exemption be offered a one-time limited opportunity to permanently join the WA Cares Fund.
-If the legislature makes changes to the law, the Employment Security Department will communicate directly with customers to explain their options.
+The WA Cares oversight body, the LTSS Trust Commission, has recommended to the legislature that everyone who has a lifetime exemption be offered a one-time limited opportunity to permanently join the WA Cares Fund.
+If the legislature makes changes to the law, the Employment Security Department will communicate directly with workers who have exemptions to explain their options.
 WA Cares will also update the website and send a notification to the WA Cares mailing list.